310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hehe, “repayment”… That is what I am supposed to say to you, Isara-dono.
+Fufu, “repayment”… That is what I am supposed to say to you, Isara-dono.

 I was reaching my limit, and beginning to feel dizzy, and so my mind started to wander back to our first meeting.